OpenMW/openmw/docs/source/reference/modding/custom-shader-effects.rst

 dungeons.

 To use this feature the :ref:`soft particles` setting must be enabled.
-This settings can either be activated in the OpenMW launcher or changed in `settings.cfg`:
+This setting can either be activated in the OpenMW launcher or changed in `settings.cfg`:

 ::